python-useful-helpers/logwrap/README.rst

 PrettyFormat
 ------------
 PrettyFormat is the main formatting implementation class. on `pretty_repr` instance of this class is created and executed.
+This class is mostly exposed for typing reasons.
 Object signature:

 .. code-block:: python